How To Reveal Your Passions And Discover Your Life Purpose In 4 Easy Steps Part Two

 Make a list of everything you have always wanted to do and then write down ways you can try it out before committing to it professionally.
 Include classes, activities, hobbies, academic and vocational courses, even sports.
 List absolutely anything that piques your interest and then TAKE ACTION.

-Once you have found your passions and tried them out, you will be on course to using one of your passions to fulfil your purpose.
+Once you have found your passions and tried them out, you will be on course to using one of your passions to fulfill your purpose.

 Stay tuned – next week we will learn of the questions that can lead us to our life purpose.